-Figure 10: Distribution of (a) averaged trend differences from de-seasoned monthly SLA time series between IAS2024 and ESA CCI v2.4 datasets, as well as (b) the trend uncertainties for different ground track segments over the 0-20 km coastal strip.
-The violet bars in subplot (b) are the overlaps between IAS2024 and ESA CCI.
+Figure 9: Distribution of (a) averaged trend differences from de-seasoned monthly SLA time series between IAS2024 and ESA CCI v2.4 datasets, as well as (b) the trend uncertainties for different ground track segments over the 0-20 km coastal strip.

-At last, the tide gauge records from the PSMSL are deemed as the ground truth and used for the validation of these two datasets.
+- 330 At last, the tide gauge records from the PSMSL are deemed as the ground truth and used for the validation of these two datasets.
 Table 3 summarizes the number of collocated virtual stations and tide gauges for both IAS2024 and ESA CCI v2.4 datasets.
 In addition, the mean of correlation coefficients and RMS values, and the mean of trend differences between altimeter and tide gauge are listed in the Table.
 As illustrated by the table, the number of collocated stations for the IAS2024 dataset (290) is similar to that for the ESA CCI v2.4 dataset (293).
-This is because the same ground track segments are used for comparison.
-The comparable performance is also observed for these two datasets in terms of correlation coefficients and RMS values.
+This is because the same ground track segments are used for comparison. - 335 The comparable performance is also observed for these two datasets in terms of correlation coefficients and RMS values.
 However, these two datasets differ in the trend differences between altimeter and tide gauge at the global scale.
 As reported by previous studies (e.g., Waston et al., 2015; Wöppelmann and Marcos, 2016), the VLM would be cancelled out on average along the world's coastlines.
 Therefore, it is reasonable to assume that the average trend difference between the altimeter and tide gauge is close to zero at the global scale.
-The result from the IAS2024 dataset is thus consistent with this assumption even it is not a true global scale, as the mean of trend differences is -0.26 ± 3.57 mm yr-1, which demonstrates the good performance of the IAS2024 dataset in monitoring the coastal sea levels.
+The result from the IAS2024 dataset is thus consistent with this assumption, as - 340 the mean of trend differences is -0.26 ± 3.57 mm yr-1, which demonstrates the good performance of the IAS2024 dataset in monitoring the coastal sea levels.
 However, a negative trend difference (-1.50 ± 3.31 mm yr-1) is shown in Table 3 when validating the ESA CCI v2.4 dataset against the tide gauge records.
 This may be ascribed to the fact that there exists a systematic bias (1.32 ± 2.40 mm yr-1) between sea level trends from IAS2024 and ESA CCI v2.4 datasets.

-Table 3.
+345 Table 3.
 Validation results of IAS2024 and ESA CCI v2.4 datasets against tide gauge records from PSMSL.
 Note that the correlation coefficients and RMS values are derived from the detrended and de-seasoned monthly SLA time series, while the sea level trends are derived from the de-seasoned monthly SLA time series.